Writing

 From EYFS, pupils are taught to form letters that are the correct shape and size.
 In year one, pupils will continue their letter formation journey.
 Once they have mastered forming each letter we will begin to introduce a pre-cursive style where each letter starts from the line.
 As pupils enter year 2, pupils will be encouraged to use a pre-cursive or cursive style depending on their pencil control and writing fluency.
 In Key Stage1, handwriting is taught through explicit, short mini lessons focussing or one letter or join at a time.

-As pupils transition into Key Stage 2, handwriting is taught as part of our daily Guided Reading rotations.
-Pupils will practise and refine their cursive handwriting style until it becomes an automatic process that does not interfere with their creative thinking.
+As pupils transition into Key Stage 2, pupils practise and refine their cursive handwriting style until it becomes an automatic process that does not interfere with their creative thinking.
 By the end of their time at Eastfield, pupils will understand the importance of neat presentation and the need for different letterforms (cursive, printed or capital letters) to help communicate meaning clearly.

 Pupils who consistently demonstrate a neat, legible cursive handwriting style will be award a Pen Licence and handwriting pen to record their work.

-To ensure our pupils get frequent opportunities to practise, online handwriting home is set weekly by each teacher, via the Letter-join online platform.
-Where possible, teachers will combine spelling and handwriting practise for our pupils.
+To ensure our pupils get frequent opportunities to practise, online handwriting practise is available to all children via the Letter-join online platform.

 Letter -Join home log-in information